QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 # Restoring the sandbox
-The restore command takes searches for the snapshot in the snapshot repository, and restores the state of the sandbox.
+The restore command searches for the snapshot in the snapshot repository, and restores the state of the sandbox.
 The command can be called manually during the sandbox lifetime or automatically on setup in case a new sandbox is created from the blueprint that was saved during save_sandbox command.

 ```javascript